 - A USDA port veterinarian must inspect birds at the first U.S. port of entry, unless otherwise indicated on the U.S. import permit. - The importer must arrange for this inspection at least 72 hours in advance by contacting the USDA port veterinarian, whose information is listed on the import permit. - Inspection consists of a visual inspection of the shipment, export health certificate, and U.S. import permit.
-User fee rates for inspection services can be found on the APHIS User Fee information.
+View user fee rates for inspection services.